 Harold Warren (email: email@example.com)

 Transitional Programs for College and Career Handbook

 High School Equivalency Diploma (HSE)

-HSE classes are offered by WCC both on and off campus.
+HSE classes are offered by WCC on campus.
 This program is an excellent way for adults 18 and older to find their way back into the system of better paying jobs and higher education.
 Millions of adults have earned their HSE which is accepted at 97% colleges and universities.
 Your future is calling.
 By completing your HSE test, you can answer that call, and then go to college, get a better job, enjoy the respect you deserve and the accomplishment of earning your high school diploma.